Menu

 You can leave your property to anyone you want.
 You can decide to give it to family, friends, charity or anyone else you want.

-To my brother John Brown, I leave my entire stamp collection or To my only daughter, Sarah Brown, I leave my cabin located at Sandy Shores, Saskatchewan.
+To my only daughter, Sarah Brown, I leave my cabin located at Sandy Shores, Saskatchewan.

-I leave $1,000 to my grandson Joseph Daniels.
+I leave $1,000 to my grandson, Joseph Daniels.

 Residue

-The property remaining after specific and general items are distributed is called the residue.
-Depending on the terms of your Will there may not be a residue.
-However, whether you think there will be one or not it is important to include a residue clause.
 If you do not include a residue clause in your Will, and there is property not dealt with in your Will, that property will be treated as if you died without a Will.
 The rules for distributing an estate when there is no Will are discussed more fully here.

-Property Outside of Will
+Property Outside of a Will

 For more information about taxes that must be paid by the estate see Debts & Liabilities of the Estate.